Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Self Guided Walking Tour, Zadar, Croatia

-Top Tip: One of the best things to do in Zadar is to the hike up the 180 (wide and spacious) stairs to the observation deck.
-There is a fee to go up the bell tower and it requires a little effort, but the views over the town and sea are spectacular!
+One of the top Zadar things to do is to the hike up the 180 (wide and spacious) stairs to the observation deck.
+There is a fee and it requires a little effort, but the views are spectacular!

 Directions: Next to the bell tower is a rounded church.